-Wells Fargo says hundreds of customers lost homes because of computer glitch
+Wells Fargo says hundreds of customers lost homes after computer glitch

-Hundreds of people had their homes foreclosed on because software used by Wells Fargo incorrectly denied them mortgage modifications.
+Hundreds of people had their homes foreclosed on after software used by Wells Fargo incorrectly denied them mortgage modifications.

 The embattled bank revealed the issue in a regulatory filing this week and said it has set aside $8 million to compensate customers affected by the glitch.